 - Visiting Waterfalls.
 Remember to exercise caution in winter as some trails may be slippery.
 But the trails are less crowded in cold weather and it is a special treat, when the weather is just right, to view frozen waterfalls.
-Swain County, North Carolina provides a variety of hiking options, from sections of the Appalachian Trail to hikes on public lands surrounding Fontana Lake to the waterfalls in the Deep Creek area of the Great Smoky Mountains National Park.
-Their website describes several hikes in the region as well as great tips on how to social distance while enjoying the out of doors.
+Bryson City & Swain County, North Carolina provide a variety of hiking options, from sections of the Appalachian Trail to hikes on public lands surrounding Fontana Lake to the waterfalls in the Deep Creek area of the Great Smoky Mountains National Park.
+Their website describes several hikes in the region.
 East of Asheville in McDowell County, you’ll find easy hikes to both Tom’s Creek Falls and Catawba Falls.
 Even popular Linville Falls is accessible from a US Forest Service access point when the Parkway is closed.
 Many waterfalls can be found throughout the regions surrounding the Parkway.
 Some can be accessed with little or no hiking like Looking Glass Falls in Transylvania County.

 - Winter sports.
 Several ski resorts in Western North Carolina are just minutes from the Blue Ridge Parkway.
 If you are looking for diversity, drops and terrain parks, then North Carolina’s High Country is a perfect destination.
 There’s skiing, snowboarding, and even a free municipal sledding hill in Beech Mountain (where they can make their own snow) for children to enjoy.
 Various levels of skiing, snowboarding, tubing, snowshoeing and even ice skating on a 10,000 square foot outdoor rink are available in Sugar Mountain, NC.
 But there’s also Cataloochee, nestled up to Maggie Valley and the Great Smoky Mountains National Park.
 Full-service ski resorts like Wintergreen are available in Virginia, too.
 And if the snow conditions are right, there’s great free sledding at Moses Cone Memorial Park near Boone, NC & Explore Park in Roanoke, VA.
 Check out all these great locations for winter sports!
 Hint: If you can plan your visit midweek, there are fewer people and lower rates for lift tickets at ski resorts.